chunkyguy/chunkyguy.github.io/about.md

  I'm Sidharth Juyal, most people call me Sid.

 I'm an iOS developer.
 I've been professionally making mobile apps since 2008.
-I'm good with Swift, C++, Objective-C and C. Currently, I'm based in Amsterdam, shaping the official [Picnic.app](https://picnic.app/nl/).

 I'm also a computer graphics enthusiast.
 I've made several games, a game engine and a bunch 3D demos.
 Most of them are available as open source projects on my github.